 She released her debut album, Little Girl Blue, in 1959.
-She continued with a number of hits throughout the rest of the 60s including the protest anthem “Mississippi Goddam” that came out in 1964.
+She continued with a number of hits throughout the rest of the 60s, including the protest anthem “Mississippi Goddam,” which came out in 1964.

 It was inspired by the murders of Emmett Till, who was 14 years old when he was killed by two white men in 1955, and Medgar Evers, a civil rights activist killed by a white supremacist in 1963.

 Other Simone songs included “My Baby Just Cares for Me,” “Trouble in Mind,” and “Nobody Knows You When You’re Down and Out” Blues.”